Here we are, another month, another plant of the month. And I dedicate this one to a natural liver elixir since it’s all about a spring body cleanse!

 Slows down the aging process

-Due to the antioxidants present in milk thistle, it protects the skin from the free radical damage, which eventually results in slowing signs of aging.
+Due to the antioxidants present in milk thistle, it protects the skin from the free radical damage, which is also one of the amazing milk thistle skin benefits.
+Protecting the skin from the damage can eventually result in slowing down the signs of aging.
 Milk thistle should minimize the appearance of dark spots, fine lines, and wrinkles.

 Apparently, it can help prevent hair loss and boost hair growth.
 You can use it to get rich and healthy locks that look shiny.